Commercial General Liability Insurance: What Is It, Costs, & Requirements

-Commercial general liability insurance covers costs associated with third-party accidents, property damage, and bodily injury.
-Without this type of coverage, your business may be found responsible for these costs.
+General commercial liability insurance coverage includes costs associated with third-party accidents, bodily injury, and property damage.
+Without this type of coverage, your business operations may be found responsible for these costs.
 And if the costs are too high, they could seriously harm your business.

 Commercial general liability is, therefore, a good idea as it can cover all these costs, including any resulting fees, up to the policy limit.

 What is Commercial General Liability Insurance for LLC?

 Small business owners often structure their companies as limited liability companies or LLCs.
 And while LLCs offer some protection for your personal assets, they don’t cover your company for the expenses that are associated with legal actions.
 That’s where general liability insurance comes in handy.

 In a nutshell, general liability insurance protects your company’s assets if your business has been accused of harming another person or their property.
 Commercial liability insurance also covers third-party liability claims for bodily injuries and property damages.